willh003/generative-policies/README.md

 # Generative Policies

-A lightweight Python library implementing generative models for robot learning applications, focusing on flow-based models, inverse dynamics, and action translation.
+A lightweight Python library implementing generative models for robot learning applications.
+Provides simple interfaces for flow-based models, as well as model explicitly designed for inverse dynamics and action generation (policies).

 ## Overview